 4. OTC Medicines

-When you find it difficult to cope with itchiness and ear infections, seek a doctor’s advice.
+When you find it difficult to cope with irritation and ear infections, seek a doctor’s advice.
 He may help you with OTC ear drops.
 The doctor may prescribe antibiotics if you have redness or ear infection.
 Never purchase OTC drops without a doctor’s advice.

 5. Seek Medical Help